Veterans Launching Ventures Certificate Course

 - During the last two weeks of the course, you will finalize your business plan presentations with the assistance of instructors and consultants.

 On the final day of the program, students will present their business plans to faculty and mentors, followed by a graduation reception.

-VLV is generously funded by Walmart, TD Charitable foundation, Bank of America, Jesra Foundation, SCORE, and Target and is free to all you successfully complete the requiements.
+VLV is generously funded by Bank of America, Investors Foundation, Jesra Foundation, SCORE and TD Charitable Foundation, and is free to all who successfully complete the requiements.

-Veterans Launching Ventures is a course offered by the Rothman Institute of Innovation and Entrepreneurship, part of Silberman College of Business at Fairleigh Dickinson University.
+Veterans Launching Ventures is a course offered by the Rothman Institute of Innovation and Entrepreneurship, part of Silberman College of Business of Fairleigh Dickinson University.

 Room C3, Hennessy Hall (the mansion), Florham Campus